EYABA12/Automate-the-deployment-of-the-application-and-the-management-of-the-cloud-infrastructure/README.md

-# Summer Internship Project: SECOPS 360
+# Summer Internship Project:Automate the deployment of the application and the management of the cloud infrastructure

 ## About the Project
 Automation of deployments for an application called **Minitrello**, developed with **NodeJS**, **React**, and **MongoDB**.